ten7/handbook.ten7.com/_pages/03_ourculture.md

 # next_title:
 ---

 We’re proud of our values.
-We try to live and breathe them daily.
+We do our best to live and breathe them daily.
 We incorporate them into our work and communication with each other and our clients.
 They’re our foundation.

 ## Our mission